David-Godspower/Python-Projects/README_Inspirational_Quote_of_the_Day.md

 License

-This project is licensed under the MIT License - see the [LICENSE] (LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Contact